cncf/toc/process/archiving.md

 ## Archiving Criteria

 When voting on a proposal to archive a project, TOC members may wish to consider whether the project continues to meet the criteria for CNCF acceptance.
-The TOC may also look at activity levels in the project, although it is important to note that there is a difference between a mature project that doesn't get much attention any more but is stable, versus a project that is inactive.
+The TOC may also look at activity levels in the project (https://all.devstats.cncf.io/d/53/projects-health-table?orgId=1), although it is important to note that there is a difference between a mature project that doesn't get much attention any more but is stable, versus a project that is inactive.

 ## Voting Process